angular/angular-ja/aio-ja/content/guide/workspace-config.md

 ### Optimization configuration

-The `optimization` browser builder option can be either a Boolean or an Object for more fine-tune configuration.
+The `optimization` option can be either a Boolean or an Object for more fine-tune configuration.
 This option enables various optimizations of the build output, including:

 <!-- vale Angular.Angular_Spelling = NO-->